 The initial primary audience for this work will be the LPC.
 The main output of the study will be a report, detailing the aims and objectives of the research, the methodology adopted and the main findings.
 The report should include a brief non-technical Executive Summary.
-An electronic copy (preferably Word and pdf format) for the LPC website will be required.
-The LPC will make the findings publicly available, and a synopsis of the report will be included in the Low Pay Commission's 2019 Report.
+An electronic copy (preferably in both Word and pdf format) for the LPC website and internal archive will be required, as will the source data for any charts used in the report.
+The LPC will make the findings publicly available, and a synopsis of the report will be included in the Low Pay Commission's 2021 Report.